-Finally, on our finest trains, the porters, stewards, waiters, valets, ladies' maid, and barber make up a staff of competent servants whose sole job is to make your trip a thoroughly enjoyable experience.
+Finally, on our finest trains, the porters, stewards, waiters, valets, barber, and stewardess-nurse, make up a staff of competent servants who are genuinely interested in making your trip a thoroughly enjoyable experience.

 So as you look over the pictures here and on the following pages please remember that the story they tell is a limited one; that you must imagine the above-the radiant fresh air, the cleanliness of the accommodations, the extra comforts and services.
 You must take all these and put them in the pictures.
 Then you will understand what we mean when we say that our trains will be "your home en route."